 Passport – an excellent budget option in the Peruvian capital, very close to the Miraflores boardwalk.

 Hostel Alpes Lima – a comfortable hostel close to the sea side, offering bike rentals to enjoy the best area to stay in Lima.

 Reasonably Priced Accommodation in Miraflores District, Lima

 The Lighthouse Bed and Breakfast – a great Bed and Breakfast, located a just short walk to the seaside.

-Casa Wayra B&B Miraflores – another excellent Bed and Breakfast in Lima, featuring a peaceful terrace and garden for a pleasant and enjoyable stay.
+Casa Wayra B&B Miraflores – another excellent Bed and Breakfast, featuring a peaceful terrace and garden for a pleasant and enjoyable stay.

 Tierra Viva Miraflores Larco – a reasonably priced option in the Miraflores district, offering a great breakfast.

 Casa Andina Private Collection Miraflores – one of the most sumptuous hotels in the city, close to the Kennedy Park in the Miraflores district.

 Belmond Miraflores Park – a great luxurious option in the Miraflores district.
 This hotel features and outdoor pool with a beautiful view to the ocean.